ninegua/reversi/docs/index.md

 # Client-server architecture

-A multi-player game requires exchanging data between players, the implementation of which often follows a client-server architecture:
+A multiplayer game requires exchanging data between players, the implementation of which often follows a client-server architecture:
 - A server hosts the actual game and manages communication with game clients;
 - Two or more clients, each representing a player, fetch state from server, render game UI, and also take player inputs to forward to the server.

-Building a multi-player game as a web application means the client has to run inside a browser, utilizing HTTP protocol for data communication, and using Javascript (JS) to render game UI as a web page.
+Building a multiplayer game as a web application means the client has to run inside a browser, utilizing HTTP protocol for data communication, and using Javascript (JS) to render game UI as a web page.

-Specifically for a multi-player reversi game, I want to implement the following functionalities:
+Specifically for a multiplayer reversi game, I want to implement the following functionalities:
 - Any two players can choose to play a game against each other;
 - Players gain points by winning a game, which also counts towards their accumulated scores;
 - A score board shows the top players;